French fries: Preparation

-The standard method for cooking french fries is deep frying, which submerges them in a hot fat, typically oil.
+The standard method for cooking French fries is deep frying, which submerges them in a hot fat, typically oil.

 The potatoes are prepared by first cutting them (peeled or unpeeled) into even strips, which are then wiped off or soaked in cold water to remove the surface starch, and thoroughly dried.
 They may then be fried in one or two stages.
 Chefs generally agree that the two-bath technique produces better results.
-Potatoes fresh out of the ground can have too high a water content resulting in soggy fries, so preference is for those that have been stored for a while.
+Freshly harvested potatoes have a high moisture content that results in a soggy texture when fried; consequently, stored potatoes are preferred for crisp fries.

 In the two-stage or two-bath method, the first bath, sometimes called blanching, is in hot fat (around 160 °C/320 °F) to cook the fries through.
 This step can be done in advance.
 Then they are more briefly fried in very hot fat (190 °C/375 °F) to crisp the exterior.
 They are then placed in a colander or on a cloth to drain, then served.
 The exact times of the two baths depend on the size of the fries.
 For example, for 2–3 mm strips, the first bath takes about 3 minutes, and the second bath takes only seconds.

-Since the 1960s, most french fries in the US have been produced from frozen Russet potatoes which have been blanched or at least air-dried industrially.
-The usual fat for making french fries is vegetable oil.
+Since the 1960s, most French fries in the US have been produced from frozen Russet potatoes which have been blanched or at least air-dried industrially.
+The usual fat for making French fries is vegetable oil.
 In the past, beef suet was recommended as superior, with vegetable shortening as an alternative.
 McDonald's used a mixture of 93% beef tallow and 7% cottonseed oil until 1990, when they changed to vegetable oil with beef flavouring.
 Horse fat was standard in northern France and Belgium until recently, and is recommended by some chefs.